ivan006/2020-07-BG-EasySite-Version-v4-2-Latest/GNotes.md

 https://laravel-news.com/excluding-routes-from-the-csrf-middleware
 https://stackoverflow.com/questions/4535888/jquery-text-and-newlines
 https://en.wikipedia.org/wiki/Box-drawing_character
+google:
-google: the remove function, why does it init then processs then init again?, remove completed.txt, replace if outdated, if tab is closed will it abort process?,
+the remove function,                                done why does it init then processs then init again?,   done remove completed.txt,                              its needed for timestamps replace if outdated,                               pending (name change sticks) if tab is closed will it abort process?,           pending thread only when pending                           pending